 The built-in network test will automatically detect the best streaming resolution, based on your device hardware and network environment for frame rates.
 NOTE: 3840x2160 streaming resolution requires a wired Ethernet connection and the connected display set to 2160p or higher to work in balanced mode.
 If the network test determines that your connection is unable to maintain streaming at your display’s resolution, it may automatically adjust to lower streaming settings.

 If you wish to override the streaming resolution, or to enable 120 FPS streaming on a Wi-Fi network, you can do so by adjusting values in the Custom streaming quality settings:

 - Max bit rate.
 We recommend Auto, but you can select whatever value you want.

 - VSync.
-We recommend Adaptive for the lowest latency and smoothest streaming experience.
-You can try turning VSync off to achieve the lowest latency, but you may experience some video tearing during gameplay.
+We recommend Adaptive for the best latency and smoothest streaming experience.
+You can try turning Vsync off to achieve the lowest latency, but you may experience some video tearing during gameplay.